smashingboxes/sb-engineering-guides/backend.md

 #### Imports

-The `main()` function that starts the application should reside at the project's top-level folder so you can use "absolute" imports.
+The file containing the `main()` function that starts the application should reside at the project's top-level folder so you can use "absolute" imports.

 ##### Example
 ```